For people, not profit

 He has lived in Kent since 2017 with his wife and their teenage son.
 Alberto enjoys running, cycling and open-water swimming.

-Sam specialises in complex programme delivery.
+Sam joined Kent Savers in January 2021 and specialises in complex programme delivery.

 Sam has more than 25 years experience in driving transformational change across retail, consumer finance and capital markets sectors in support of regulation, structural reform and M&S activity.
 She has a comprehensive appreciation of the architecture, governance and key controls frameworks underpinning change.